 Biblical studies specialists

-The Bible and contemporary culture; Pentecostal and Evangelical approaches to the Bible; literary criticisms; Old Testament (especially the prophetic books); intercultural theology; Pentecostalism; Pentecostal/Charismatic music and worship.
+Faith and social engagement; faith and leadership; religion in public life and policy; Pentecostal and Evangelical approaches to the Bible; literary and cultural criticism of the Bible; Pentecostalism; Pentecostal/Charismatic music and worship.

 Professor of Hebrew Bible and Second Temple Judaism